7Ragnarok7/NFC-Payment-Card-Reader/README.md

  Reads and Decodes Card Number and Expiry fields from a payment card via NFC module of an Android device.

  ## Downloads
  Download the latest release of the application from [here](https://github.com/7Ragnarok7/NFC-Payment-Card-Reader/releases/tag/v1)

+ ## Interface
  ![image](img_src/img-1.jpg)

+ ----

  ![image](img_src/img-2.jpg)